vkodyte7/Published-Work/README.md

 # This is a repository of my published work.
-Please click below to check it out!
+Please click to check it out!